sakiadachi/Travelapp/README.md

 ## API
 This application gets information from three APIs.
 - [GeoNames API](https://www.geonames.org/export/web-services.html) to get Latitude and Longitude of a city name submitted on the app.
-- [weatherbit API](https://www.weatherbit.io/) to get weather forecast based on the data from GeoNames API and date submitted on the app.
+- [weatherbit API](https://www.weatherbit.io/) to get weather forecast based on the data from GeoNames API and the date submitted on the app.
-- [pixabay API](https://pixabay.com/api/docs/) to introduce a picture of a city.
+- [pixabay API](https://pixabay.com/api/docs/) to get a picture of a travel destination for an app.

 ## Webpack scripts
 1. "npm install" to install the dependencies.
 2. "npm start" to run server.
 3. "npm run build-dev" to open localhost:8080 to see the live app.
 4. "npm run build-prod" for production.
-For testing: "npm test" runs JEST.
+5. "npm test" for testing with JEST.